NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS VPC.md

 - REVIEW THIS AGAIN: "a 'SG source' is the same as "anything with the SG attached".
 Using a 'self-reference', means "anything with this SG attached.

 ![](https://explore.skillbuilder.aws/files/a/w/aws_prod1_docebosaas_com/1721163600/qQMAeir7CedYq2w0pM_zlw/tincan/1795780_1704469401_o_1hjd4l7tc11hedc913i09dklbhj_zip/assets/tIGAAOvXG7iOcSTU_u1HIeJqGSJ0Dp5cG.png)

+### VPC Endpoints

+#### Gateway VPC Endpoints

+Provide private access to supported services (At this time S3 & DynamoDB) [Which are public resources* and exsist in the AWS public zone outside of any VPCs.]
+- Use a prefix list added to route-table to describe the gateway endpoint. describes route to gateway endpoint instead of subnets
+- It is highly avaiable across all AZ in a region by default.
+- Endpoint policy (Ex.
+Bucket resource policy) is used to control what it can access
+- They are regional, and cant access cross-region services.
+- Help with locking down an S3 bucket by only allowing access from a gateway endpoint.
+  - Useful for An instance needing to access an S3 bucket, but we do not want to provide access to the internet.

+#### Interface VPC Endpoints

+Uses PrivateLink to inject AWS or 3rd party services network interfaces inside your private VPC and given network interfaces for internal communciation.
+- Any service except DynamoDB (S3 was just added)
+- not highly available by default.
+Is an ENI added to specific subnets.
+It can become highly available if you add one endpoint, to one subnet, per AZ used in the VPC.
+- Uses security groups to control network access
+- Endpoint policies (Ex.
+S3 Bucket policy) restrict what can be down with the endpoint
+- TCP and IPv4 ONLY
+- Creates a endpoint DNS name for accessing the service
+  - Ex. vpc1-123-abc.sns.us-west-2.vpc1.amazonaws.com
+    - Regional DNS names (unique to region)
+    - Zone based DNS (unqiue to zone)
+ - Private DNS associateds a private Route53 Hosted Zone to the VPC, cahnging the default service DNS to resolve to the interface endpoint ip
+   - This means that we do not need to make changes to the endpoints of the services themselves, but instead use a DNS overroute overide to route through the interface endpoint.